nicoespeon/understandlegacycode.com/content/blog/when-should-you-stop-refactoring-legacy-code/index.md

 - I documented that learning somewhere reliable, so we can change our mind later
 - I moved to other refactoring opportunities

-I think that was a good week, and I wish to have more wins like this 💪
+I think that was a good and productive week 😄

 ## Lessons to be learned